MUSE FAQ

 # How can I benefit of MUSE in a CGI pipeline?

-You can quickly open and visualize any USD file, playback, perform a variety of non-destructive edits (multi-editing is possible), and finally write them as compositions and overrides, all without the need for a DCC application.
+You can quickly read and visualize any USD file, playback, perform a variety of non-destructive edits (batch multi-editing at once), and finally write them as compositions and overrides, all without the need for a full fledged DCC application and with a very minimal learning curve.

 # Does MUSE use Hydra?